xforever1313/troopstories.shendrick.net/people.md

 ### Mr. N

 Mr. N was the third scoutmaster I had.
 He was a former marine, and was also no-nonsense.
 He got on my nerves sometimes, but he was a good scoutmaster.
 He was also Will's dad.

+### Mr. Z

+Mr Z was the fourth scout mater I had.
+He was Jason's father.